getpelican/pelican/docs/settings.rst

                                                     `THEME_STATIC_PATHS`.
 Default is `theme`.
 `THEME_STATIC_PATHS` (``['static']``)               Static theme paths you want to copy.
 Default
                                                     value is `static`, but if your theme has other static paths, you can put them here.
+If files or directories with the same names are included in the paths defined in this settings, they will be progressively overwritten.
 `CSS_FILE` (``'main.css'``)                         Specify the CSS file you want to load.
 ================================================    =====================================================